Healthcare Career: UIC alum applies skillsets from UIC’s online Health Informatics program in current career

-Alumni Spotlight: West coast student benefits from UIC’s online Health Informatics program Heading link
+Healthcare Career: UIC alum applies skillsets from UIC’s online Health Informatics program in current career Heading link

-Rakhal Reddy graduated with a UIC online Master of Science in Health Informatics degree in 2022 while working full-time and living with his family in California.
-Working for Adventist Health for the past 5 years, Reddy has been able to apply his degree to his current position as a System Medical Director in Health Informatics.
+Dr. Rakhal Reddy, MD, graduated with a UIC online Master of Science in Health Informatics degree in 2022 while working full-time and living with his family in California.
+Working for Adventist Health for the past 5 years, Dr. Reddy has been able to apply his degree to his current position as a System Medical Director in Health Informatics.

 What specific factors led you to choose the Health Informatics (HI) degree program?